appfoundry/DRYUtilities/README.md

 ```

 #### NSString DRYTemplateReplacement
 `dryStringByReplacingTemplatesWithValuesFromDictionary:` can be used to replace placeholders in a string.
-It will return a new string containing result after replacing the placeholders.
+It will return a new string containing the result after replacing the placeholders.
-It also offers a way to define the template notation by yourself.

 ```objective-c
 NSString *text = @"Hello {name}, you live in {country}";